rcmdnk/homebrew-file/docs/help.rst

                             You can set this by environmental variable, HOMEBREW_BREWFILE_TOP_PACKAGES (',' separated), like: export HOMEBREW_BREWFILE_TOP_PACKAGES=go,coreutils
       -U, --noupdate        Do not execute `brew update/brew upgrade` at `brew file update`.
-      --preupdate           Execute `brew update` before install or other commands.
       -r REPO, --repo REPO  Set repository name.
 Use with set_repo.
       -n, --nolink          Don't make links for Apps.
       --caskonly            Write out only cask related packages